-- (a) Employees will treat other employees with respect, courtesy and professionalism, and refrain from behaviour that constitutes discrimination, bullying or harassment. - (b) Employees must be aware of, and comply with their obligations under relevant law and the Town's policies regarding workplace behaviour and occupational safety and health, including: - Workplace Behaviours Policy - Fraud & Corruption Control Plan - Employee Workplace Safety and Health Induction Handbook - Customer Service Requests Policy - Use of Information Technology (Policy 2.2.2) - Social Media (Policy 1.3.1) - Employee Use of Council Equipment (Policy 1.2.6) - Managing Issues and Grievances Policy and Procedure - Drug and Alcohol Policy - Clean Desk Policy - (c) Employee behaviour should reflect the Town's values and contribute towards creating and maintaining a safe and supportive workplace.
+- (a) Employees will treat other employees with respect, courtesy and professionalism, and refrain from behaviour that constitutes discrimination, bullying or harassment.

+- (b) Employees must be aware of, and comply with their obligations under relevant law and the Town's policies regarding workplace behaviour and occupational safety and health, including:

+- Workplace Behaviours Policy

+- Fraud & Corruption Control Plan

+- Employee Occupational Safety and Health Induction Handbook

+- Customer Service Requests Policy

+- Workplace Emergency and Evacuation Plan

+- Information Technology Policy

+- Social Media (Policy 1.3.1)

+- Employee Use of Council Equipment (Policy 1.2.6)

+- Managing Issues and Grievances Policy and Procedure

+- Drug and Alcohol Policy

+- Clean Desk Policy

+- (c) Employee behaviour should reflect the Town's values and contribute towards creating and maintaining a safe and supportive workplace.